 IC Agile currently offers 9 different certification tracks, several of which might be applicable for beginners.
 Visit the IC Agile website for more information.

-My recommendations for Agile Training and Certification:
+My recommendations for the Best Agile Certification:

 Given all the information above, what do I think is the best Agile or Scrum certification?